-I know it's only March, but for homeschoolers that means that homeschool convention season is just beginning and it's time to start taking inventory of your curriculum closet.
-If you're like me you have already made a list of what you want for next school year and are anxiously looking through the list of vendors at the closest homeschool convention, dreaming of the good deals they will offer, and planning your trip through the vendor hall.
+I know it's still early in the year, but for homeschoolers that means it's time to start taking inventory of your curriculum closet.
+If you're like me you have already made a list of what you want for next school year and are anxiously looking through the list of online sellers and vendors at the closest homeschool convention, dreaming of the good deals they will offer.
 (Note: If you've never been to a homeschool convention, I highly recommend this one.)

-One thing I have found indispensable in the curriculum search is a curriculum checklist.
+One thing I have found indispensable in the curriculum search each year is a curriculum checklist.

 Having a list and a plan always makes the curriculum purchasing smoother and less stressful.
 I invite you to try it.
 You can download my free printable curriculum checklist HERE.